petar1905/pirox/README.md

-# Irox
+# Pirox

-Basic terminal calculator.
+Library for building a calculator.